readytensor/rt-agentic-ai-cert-week9/lessons/wk9-l0-preview/wk9-l0-preview.md

 <br>

- <p align="center"><strong>Welcome to Week 9 of the Agentic AI Developer Certification Program!</strong</p>

 Congratulations — you’ve made it to **Module 3: Real-World Readiness**.

 Until now, you’ve focused on what your agentic systems can do: retrieve information, coordinate roles, use tools, and reason through complex tasks.
 You’ve built some powerful prototypes.

 But building for **production** is a different game.

 This module is about moving from “It works in my notebook” to **“It works every time — even in the real world.”**

 ---

 --DIVIDER--